kubos/kubos/docs/faq-troubleshooting.rst

 "Transfer Failed: Invalid Password"
 ###################################

-The SDK was unable to log into the KubOS Linux target.
+The SDK was unable to log into the Kubos Linux target.
 Verify that the password is correctly defined in your config.json file by issuing the ``kubos config`` command.

 System appears to have hung